 Old Fortifications in Dolne Miasto

-Dolne Miasto is becoming more and more popular recently, due to the latest renovation works and the Feta festival, which takes place here every year in July.
+Dolne Miasto is becoming more and more popular recently, due to the latest renovation works and the Feta festival, which used to take place here every year in July.
 There are some old fortifications here, including Bastion Zubr and St Gertruda’s Bastion.
-They can be climbed to see the Motlava river and the old moat that complemented the fortifications.
+They can be climbed to see the Motlawa river and the old moat that complemented the fortifications.

 Pacholek Hill in Oliwa